baseplate-admin/new_blog/posts/why-i-switched-from-svelte-5-to-htmx-and-django/index.md

 Coming from `react` land, this gives me PTSD.

-Some people might say, ["But it's opt out, if you dont like it you dont have to use it"](https://www.reddit.com/r/sveltejs/comments/16nm7r5/comment/k1hn6ow/).
+> Some people might say, ["But it's opt out, if you dont like it you dont have to use it"](https://www.reddit.com/r/sveltejs/comments/16nm7r5/comment/k1hn6ow/).

 To which I reply, "[Rich hinted that runes will be the default way moving forward](https://news.ycombinator.com/item?id=37585384)"

+`svelte` lost its original vision, instead they are going for a different direction ( to which not sure i agree with )

 # Jamstack gets expensive
 The data transfer between backend and frontend gets expensive relatively quickly.